 To the people I met in Egypt, It’s been nearly a month since we returned from Egypt, but I’m still suffering from post-trip blues.
 Even now, I wake up thinking about those slow mornings in Zamalek, sipping pistachio lattes from the cozy coffee shop next door, strolling through quiet streets that eventually spilled into the

-Are you traveling to South Korea for the first time and planning to spend 48 hours in Seoul?
+Are you travelling to South Korea for the first time and planning to spend 48 hours in Seoul?
 From shopping and dining in Myeongdong to walking through imperial history at Gyeongbokgung Palace to exploring Korean culture at Bukchon Hanok Village and soaking in the bliss of nature at Seoul Forest Park, the bustling capital city

 “The rain stops and my friend departs.
 I wish he had stayed, I wish the rain had not stopped so soon.” -Ruskin Bond.
 It was just another day when I met ‘this person’.
 He came to JNU to play football with my friends.
 A brief interaction, some words exchanged over alcohol and dinner, and I